-Of the 561 parent survey distributed, 437 were completed and returned.
-This represents a return rate of 78%.
-The respondents are a representative sample of the special education population in American Samoa.
-Furthermore, the respondent families as well as all the target families are all Pacific Islanders (same race/ethnicity), therefore the respondents are representative of the target popultion.
+Of the 576 parent surveys distributed, 437 were completed and returned.
+This represents a return rate of 76%.
+All schools were repressented.
+Furthermore, the respondent families as well as all the target families are all Pacific Islanders (same race/ethnicity).
+An analysis indicate the 437 respondents (76% of the target population) are representative of all schools and the race-ethnicity of the target population.